jwfeuerstein/ossia-budget-tool/README.md

 - Admin mode allows for full control of input parameters.
 - Enter admin mode by opening "Settings" then inputting the Admin Key.

+## Changing Table/Graph Domain

+- To adjust the domain of the tables/graphs, first locate the `meters` array and add/remove input values accordingly.
+- Next, locate the `graphData` array and modify it to account for the new input values.

 ## Available Scripts

 In the project directory, you can run: